flycheck/flycheck-mercury/README.md

 -----

 When `flycheck` is enabled (e.g. with `global-flycheck-mode`), Mercury buffers will be automatically checked using this checker if you have prolog-mode with support for Mercury installed.

-`flycheck-mercury` does not create any files, this includes interface files (`*.int`, `*.int{0,2,3}`) required to correctly identify type information etc. However, it will supply the option `-I` to `mmc` in order to search for interface files in the directories contained in the list `flycheck-mmc-interface-dirs`.
+`mercury-mmc` does *not* create any files, this includes interface files (`*.int`, `*.int{0,2,3}`) which are required to correctly identify type information etc. However, it will supply the option `-I` to `mmc` in order to search for interface files in the directories contained in the list `flycheck-mmc-interface-dirs`.
 These directories are relative to the position of the file to check.
 If interfaces are reported as missing that actually exist, it should be sufficient to add their location relative to the checked file to the